Ian-Turner4/ProgrammingPortfolio/README.md

 ## Spotlight: Alptraum von James

 Alptraum von James is an area shooter game made with Pygame.
 The player controls a boomerang to defeat their enemies.
+Made by Ian Turner, Tomo Sato, Henry Miller, and Reid-Dzung Nguyen.

 ![alt text][screenshot]